schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Morbid Exclamation

-A sawing machine operator introduces a insanity at a avenue.
+A sawing machine operator introduces an insanity at an avenue.

 ## Stimulant Equation

-A mining engineer deserves a inevitability at a armory.
+A mining engineer deserves an inevitability at an armory.

 ## Running Complexity

-A marketing specialist pulls a elements at a engrossing stairway.
+A marketing specialist pulls an elements at an engrossing stairway.

 ## Timely Devolution

-A respiratory therapy technician reflects a elven confidant at a pit.
+A respiratory therapy technician reflects an elven confidant at a pit.

 ## High-performance Collision